 HDD are only able to go as much as 400 IO’s per second.

-The lack of moving parts and spinning disks within SSD drives, as well as the recent improvements in electrical interface technology have ended in a considerably less risky file storage device, having an average failing rate of 0.5%.
+The lack of moving parts and spinning disks within SSD drives, as well as the recent improvements in electrical interface technology have ended in a considerably less risky file storage device, having a common failing rate of 0.5%.

 Since we already have noted, HDD drives rely upon spinning disks.
 And anything that utilizes a number of moving components for extended intervals is more likely to failing.